 - OMERO.dropbox is built on underlying OS file-notification system, and so is only available for specific versions of certain operating systems.
-OMERO.dropbox has been tested on the following systems: - Linux with kernel 2.6.13 and higher. - Mac OS 10.6 and later. - Windows XP, Vista, 7, Server 2003, Server 2008 and Server 2008R2, but see note below. - In addition some platforms require further Python packages to be available: - OS install of Python Mac systems that a macports will need FSEvents available PYTHONPATH.
-This will require path of the /System/Library/Frameworks/Python.framework/Versions/2.X/Extras/lib/python/PyObjC/ to be added, according to the version of Python used. - The filesystem which OMERO.dropbox watches must be local to the given operating system.
-Watching a network-attached share (NAS) is strictly not supported.
+OMERO.dropbox has been tested on the following systems: - Linux with kernel 2.6.13 and higher. - Mac OS 10.6 and later. - Windows XP, Vista, 7, Server 2003, Server 2008 and Server 2008R2, but see note below. - In addition some platforms require further Python packages to be available: - Mac OS systems that use a macports install of Python will need to have FSEvwill PYTHONPATH. of ents available in the This require а path the form /System/Library/Frameworks/Python.framework/Versions/2.X/Extras/lib/python/PyObjC/ to be added, according to the version of Python used. - The filesystem which OMERO.dropbox watches must be local to the given operating system.
+Watching a network-attached share (NAS) is strictly \not\ supported.

 Note: It is likely, but not guaranteed, that DropBox will run on later versions of Windows, however only tested versions are supported by default.
-Setting the property omero.fs.platformCheck to False in templates.xml1 or using omero config set and restarting the server will allow DropBox to be started on an untested version of Windows.
+Setting the property omero.fs.platformCheck to False in etc/grid/templates.xml or using omero config set and restarting the server will allow DropBox to be started on an untested version of Windows.

-If you do successfully run DropBox on an as yet untested version of Windows please do let us know via the forums and mailing lists2.
+If you do successfully run DropBox on an as yet untested version of Windows please do let us know via the forums and mailing lists.